 Bench: Alec Burks, Dante Exum, Donovan Mitchell, Thabo Sefolosha, Joe Johnson, Jonas Jerebko, Tony Bradley, Joel Bolomboy, Ekpe Udoh, and Raul Neto.

-Bench: Seth Curry, Devin Harris, JJ Barea, Dwight Powell, Jeff Withey, and Yogi Ferrell.
+Bench: Seth Curry, Devin Harris, JJ Barea, Dwight Powell, Salah Mejri, Josh McRoberts, Jeff Withey, and Yogi Ferrell.

 Starters: Darren Collison, Victor Oladipo, Lance Stephenson, Thaddeus Young, and Myles Turner.

-Bench: Bojan Bogdanovic, Cory Joseph, Joseph Young, TJ Leaf, Domantas Sabonis, Al Jefferson, Glenn Robinson III, and Kevin Seraphin.
+Bench: Bojan Bogdanovic, Cory Joseph, Joseph Young, TJ Leaf, Domantas Sabonis, Al Jefferson, and Glenn Robinson III.

 This team has a lot of questions after trading Paul George in what was a really weird deal.
 As bad as the deal was, I think they have a shot at making the playoffs.
-We know they pretty well coached and I expect Turner to keep improving.
+We know they are pretty well coached and I expect Turner to keep improving.
 They lost George, Miles, and Teague but they acquired Joseph, Bogdanovic, Oladipo, Collison, Sabonis, and Leaf.
 I think they will be in the playoff hunt by the end of the season.
-The East is really bad in case you haven’t noticed.
+They are borderline bottom tier but the East is really bad in case you haven’t noticed.